History of Guyana: Burnham in power

 In the first year under Forbes Burnham, conditions in the colony began to stabilize.
-The new coalition administration broke diplomatic ties with Cuba and implemented policies that favored local investors and foreign industry.
+The new coalition administration broke diplomatic ties with Cuba and implemented policies that favoured local investors and foreign industry.
+This included the establishment of the Bank of Guyana in October 1965.
 The colony applied the renewed flow of Western aid to further development of its infrastructure.
-A constitutional conference was held in London; the conference set May 26, 1966 as the date for the colony's independence.
-By the time independence was achieved, the country was enjoying economic growth and relative domestic peace.
+A constitutional conference was held in London; the conference set May 26, 1966 as the date for the colony's independence from the United Kingdom.
+The sitting of the country's first Parliament happened on May 26, 1966, when the Guyana Independence Act came into effect, and day of the country's independence.
+The country also joined the Commonwealth of Nations in 1966.

-The newly independent Guyana at first sought to improve relations with its neighbors.
+The newly independent Guyana at first sought to improve relations with its neighbours.
 For instance, in December 1965 the country had become a charter member of the Caribbean Free Trade Association (Carifta).
 Relations with Venezuela were not so placid, however.
 In 1962 Venezuela had announced that it was rejecting the 1899 boundary and would renew its claim to all of Guyana west of the Essequibo River.
 In 1966, Venezuela seized the Guyanese half of Ankoko Island, in the Cuyuni River, and two years later claimed a strip of sea along Guyana's western coast.
+The U.S. government would soon recognize independence of the country and establish a U.S. embassy in Georgetown.
+Guyana had been under British rule.
+Delmar R. Carlson was appointed as the first U.S. Chargé d'Affaires ad interim to Guyana.
+However, a memorandum in October 1965, by chief analysts of the CIA would note the weaknesses of Burnham, the continued strength of Jagan, and argued that Burham would need "support from East Indians to be successful".
+They believed that this would result in him turning to Canada, the U.S., and United Kingdom for aid to accomplish those goals.